Funding for Nursing Students

 Nursing and Midwifery Discretionary Fund

-The new Nursing and Midwifery Discretionary fund is allocated by Scottish Ministers and is intended to help eligible students who are in financial difficulty to attend their programme of study.
+The Nursing and Midwifery Discretionary Fund is allocated by Scottish Ministers and is intended to help eligible students who are in financial difficulty to attend their programme of study.

-Awards can be made to assist students with general living costs, accommodation, essential course costs and, in some circumstances, help towards childcare costs.
+Awards can be made to assist UK nursing students with general living costs, accommodation, essential course costs and, in some circumstances, help towards childcare costs.

-If you are a student from England, Wales or Northern Ireland you may also want to consider your eligibility for:-Access Bursary for Students from England, Northern Ireland and Wales
+If you are a student from England, Wales, Northern Ireland or Republic of Ireland you may also want to consider your eligibility for the bursaries below, these are also applied for via Find a Fund:Access Bursary for Students from England, Ireland and Wales

 External funding sources